-This easy vegetarian eggplant lasagna layers roasted eggplant with homemade tomato sauce and gooey, melty cheese!
-NO noodles, no breading, no frying, so it's low carb and gluten free!
+This easy vegetarian eggplant lasagna recipe layers roasted eggplant with homemade tomato sauce and gooey, melty cheese!
+NO noodles, no breading, no frying, so it's gluten free!
+It's made without ricotta.

 We're going to use my homemade tomato sauce recipe as a base, and layer with a blend of cheeses!

 No breading, no frying!
 Which makes it gluten free, yes, but also means it's light and easy to prepare.
-It's a great low carb alternative to traditional lasagna.
-Perfect for peak summer feasts or makes a great, comforting freezer meal to store for colder months.
+It's a great alternative to traditional lasagna.
+Perfect for peak summer feasts or makes a comforting freezer meal to store for colder months.

 Jump to: